Cole Escola: Career

-Stage work
+Stage

-From 2008 to 2012, Escola was a perennial guest performer in the Our Hit Parade cabaret series, and later began performing monthly solo shows at the Duplex Cabaret Theatre.
+From 2008 to 2012, Escola was a regular guest performer in the Our Hit Parade cabaret series, and later began performing monthly solo shows at the Duplex Cabaret Theatre.
 They appeared in Scott Wittman's 2012 cabaret show Jukebox Jackie at La MaMa and played an unborn fetus in Bridget Everett's 2014 cabaret show Rock Bottom at Joe's Pub.
-On June 14, 2017, Escola's hourlong solo show Help!
+In a sketch called Queers in History, Escola strutted "jauntily across the stage wearing a newsboy cap and underwear."
+On June 14, 2017, Escola's hour-long solo show Help!
 I'm Stuck premiered at Joe's Pub, where it has since played numerous sold-out engagements.

-Escola has a collection of 38 wigs, which they store under their bed in 7-Eleven doughnut boxes.
-Their wigs often shape and inform their recurring stage characters, which include Broadway legend Bernadette Peters, suicidal homemaker Joyce Conner, scheming furniture heiress Jennifer Convertibles, and The Goblin Commuter of Hoboken.

 In 2013, Escola played Roland Maule in the Two River Theater revival of Noël Coward's Present Laughter.

+In 2024, Escola wrote and starred in their play Oh, Mary! at the Lucille Lortel Theatre, in which they played First Lady Mary Todd Lincoln.
+It was directed by Sam Pinkleton and also starred Conrad Ricamora and James Scully.
+The show transferred to Broadway in July 2024, marking Escola's Broadway debut as an actor and playwright.
+At the 2024 Outer Critics Circle Awards, Escola was awarded the John Gassner Award for Oh, Mary!.
+The piece was a 2025 finalist for the Pulitzer Prize for Drama.
+Escola won the Tony Award for Best Actor in a Play in 2025, for their performance in Oh, Mary!, becoming the first non-binary performer to do so.

+In October 2024, Escola was included in the TIME 100 Next list of the world's most influential rising leaders.